Wheatfields Primary School

 We use ELS to deliver daily discrete phonics lessons in FS and KS1, enabling children to decode efficiently.
 This is continued into KS2 where necessary.

 Across years 2 to 6 we use Accelerated Reader to help the children develop their reading skills and their enthusiasm for reading.
 Accelerated Reader is a system that enables the children to develop their love of reading.
-Every time they finish a book, they can do a quiz on the book and, if they pass the quiz, they are awarded the number of words that are in the book.
+Every time they finish a book, they complete a quiz to assess their comprehension of what they have read and if passed, are awarded the number of words that are in the book.
 Our children are proud of their personal word count as well as their class totals.

-Many exciting and rewarding activities are arranged in school to promote the pleasure and knowledge that can be gained from books, i.e. Book Fair, World Book Day and Book Jam.
-All children are also involved in judging the Read It Again awards, giving them the opportunity to read acclaimed recently published texts.
-Some children have the opportunity to engage in discussions about the texts with peers from across the county and some of the authors themselves.
+Many exciting and rewarding activities are arranged in school to promote the pleasure and knowledge that can be gained from books, i.e. Book Fair, World Book Day, Stay and Read sessions and visiting authors.

 WRITING

 Children are encouraged to take pride in their writing and strive to do their best at all times.
 We believe that the children learn best when they are writing for a purpose.
 This purpose is at the core of the unit of work and gives the children a focus.
 We also have an audience for our final piece of writing in a unit.
-Examples across the school include writing a picture book for younger children, creating leaflets for visitors at a place of interest and writing poetry to perform to peers.
-The children encounter a range of text types and genres across the school (see the attached English Overview table at the bottom of the page).
+The children encourage a range of text types and genres across the school (see the attached English Overview table at the bottom of the page).

 GRAMMAR AND SPELLING